 Some girls own a Mary Poppins purse.
 Anything and everything pops out of the seemingly bottomless bag.
 I like to pack smart.
 Whether it’s a day trip travel bag, or even just to go out on a daily basis, I like to cover the essentials for daytrips.

 I’m a compulsive list maker.
 I have lists for each kind of travel.
 There’s the work trip list, the beach trip list, the day trip list, and also day trip with the dog list.
 The weekend trip list and the long holiday trip list are also important.
 A friend recently asked on the GWT Facebook page for help to fill the contents of her daily travel bag.
 So whilst each of us have our own needs and must-pack items, I thought of sharing some items that go on every girls list with inputs from the GWT gang of girls.
 Take a look at some of these essentials for daytrips that you will find in my bag at all times and add few of your own to it.
+Purchase them separately, or put together some travel kits for women.

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.
 All prices listed are accurate at time of publication.